Fitting a kitchen takes planning and know-how. How to create a design that works for you

 Fitting a kitchen on a DIY basis is a hugely satisfying job that will save you a considerable amount of money (Image credit: Amy Reeves)

 Feeling more confident that a new kitchen is in reach?
-Check out our small kitchen ideas for a more compact culinary space and weigh up whether you need a small kitchen diner idea instead.
+Check out our small kitchen ideas kitchen layout ideas for a compact culinary space, and weigh up whether you need a small kitchen diner idea instead.

 Natasha was Homebuilding & Renovating’s Associate Content Editor and was a member of the Homebuilding team for over two decades.
 In her role on Homebuilding & Renovating she imparted her knowledge on a wide range of renovation topics, from window condensation to renovating bathrooms, to removing walls and adding an extension.
 She continues to write for Homebuilding on these topics, and more.
 An experienced journalist and renovation expert, she also writes for a number of other homes titles, including Homes & Gardens and Ideal Homes.
 Over the years Natasha has renovated and carried out a side extension to a Victorian terrace.
 She is currently living in the rural Edwardian cottage she renovated and extended on a largely DIY basis, living on site for the duration of the project.